-The vehicular traffic of personnel commuting to work to any facility would produce small amounts of pollutants, and fugitive dust would occur from vehicles traveling on unpaved roads.
+The vehicular traffic of personnel commuting to work to any new generation facility would produce small amounts of pollutants, and fugitive dust would occur from vehicles traveling on unpaved roads.
 With an operational work force of varying size depending on the nature of the new facility, the traffic due to commuting workers would be a small impact.
 Occasional trucks, diesel engines, and small-source engines would be used, but the impacts would be small.
-Fugitive dust would be a small impact.
+Fugitive dust would be a small impact during operations of a new facility.

-Potential effects would be evaluated in separate analyses once new generation construction project locations and technologies are specifically identified.
+Potential effects to air quality, GHGs, and climate change would be evaluated in separate analyses once new generation construction project locations and technologies are specifically identified.